Paris France – Places to visit in Paris

-Paris France is a city that needs no introduction and a city is the global centre of art, food and romance, and is a dream destination for many around the world.
-A visit to Paris is an experience like no other, taking in the artistic treasures inside the Louvre, the breathtaking gothic architecture of the Notre Dame, and overlooking it all the iconic Eiffel Tower.
+Paris France is a city that needs no introduction a city is the global center of art, food, and romance, and is a dream destination for many around the world.
+A visit to Paris is an experience like no other, taking in the artistic treasures inside the Louvre, the breathtaking gothic architecture of Notre Dame, and overlooking it all the iconic Eiffel Tower.

-After taking in the ‘big hitters’, many visitors explore the famous neighbourhoods, such as the infamous bohemian area of Montmartre, home of the Basilica of Sacre-Coeur and the Moulin Rouge.
-Paris is a city of many guises, being a huge centre for art, music, literature, philosophy, fine food and fashion.
+After taking in the ‘big hitters’, many visitors explore the famous neighborhoods, such as the infamous bohemian area of Montmartre, home of the Basilica of Sacre-Coeur and the Moulin Rouge.
+Paris is a city of many guises, being a huge center for art, music, literature, philosophy, fine food, and fashion.
 There’s no other city quite like it!

 Main Attractions in Paris France